-I had a fairly large apartment not far from downtown.
-It was a ten-minute drive.
+I had a fairly large apartment not far from downtown a ten-minute drive away.
 While the car hummed to itself, she didn’t say anything.
-She just sat there, the silence broken by the whisper of tires and the traffic around us.
+She sat there, the silence broken by the whisper of tires and the traffic around us.
 I felt strangely content and at peace, warm in her presence.
 I didn’t want to spoil it with hollow words or too much introspection.
 Besides, no one said I couldn’t have a little fun while I dealt with her.

 She touched my arm and I glanced at her outline, her face in shadow.
 On impulse, I pulled over, and for a while, we listened to the throb of the engine as we kissed deeply.